EPOCHDevs/EpochMetadata/docs/flow/index.md

 ## Overview

-EpochFlow is a Python-like domain-specific language designed for institutional traders to build sophisticated quantitative trading strategies and conduct market research.
+Epoch script is a Python-like language designed for institutional traders to build sophisticated quantitative trading strategies and conduct market research.
 It provides access to 300+ technical indicators, statistical functions, and market microstructure tools through a simple, type-safe syntax.

 ### Key Capabilities